2016 Quota Assessment Tools Evaluation Project

 - Quota is available to commodity boards to support policy objectives, including development of specialty markets and providing for new entrants in the supply management system.

-The Quota Assessment Tools Evaluation Project involves BCFIRB and the five supply-managed boards:
+The QATE Project involves BCFIRB and the five supply-managed boards:

 - BC Broiler Hatching Egg Commission (BHEC)